heseltime/daily-reports/README.md

 >
 >Total 109.5

 This is a manual, redacted progress report example, compare the LLM-example below!
 (Spoiler: The LLM one is just as good as my bored and haphazard effort at a slightly boring task, probably better.)
+It and other examples could be added to the prompt in few-shot learning manner, especially including pertinent details and ways to formulate and focus on certain aspects (see future steps below).

 ### Tools